 Notice & Order #3

-Police often use a Notice & Order with box three checked to deal with minor vehicle defects.
+Police often issue a legal document called a Notice & Order with box three checked to deal with minor vehicle defects.
 It requires that the person responsible make the repair as soon as possible and then report to a specific location within a set number of days to show that the repairs have been made.
 It sounds simple enough but it is surprising how many misconceptions there are about this.

 The most common misconception is that the vehicle may be operated with the identified defects until the number of days specified in the order have been reached.
 This is not so.
 Repairs are required to be made promptly and there is no provision in the law to continue to operate the vehicle unless the operation is to immediately remove the vehicle from the highway.

 Another misconception is that when a Notice & Order has been issued that a ticket cannot be written for the defect if the number of days stated on it has not been reached.
 This is also not true.
 If you choose to continue to operate the defective vehicle another officer may choose to ticket you for doing so.
 The fact that a Notice & Order has been issued is not a defense to the ticket in court.

 A large number of drivers ignore the reporting provisions, operating under the misconception that nothing will happen to them if they fail to report.
 Printed directly below the instructions for box 3 is the following advice:

 Promptly repair or remedy the defect(s) or omission(s) noted below and present this Notice within ____ days to: